 - Career mentors are individuals who love dealing with people.
 They love interacting with young minds and find joy in seeing the young grow.

 - Career mentors are teachers.
 They are trainers.
 They are disciplinarians.
-They have passion in helping younger people accomplish the same order of feat they ones attained and even more.
+They have a passion for helping younger people accomplish the same order of feat they ones attained and even more.

 All of these means, having career mentors is a necessity for speed in one’s career.